The Gold Diggers (1923 film)

 The Gold Diggers is a Warner Bros. silent comedy film directed by Harry Beaumont with screenplay by Grant Carpenter based on the play The Gold Diggers by Avery Hopwood which ran for 282 performances on Broadway in 1919 and 1920.
 Both the play and the film were produced by David Belasco.
 The film stars Hope Hampton, Wyndham Standing, and Louise Fazenda.
 It was also the (uncredited) film debut of Louise Beavers.

 The story of The Gold Diggers was filmed again as a talkie in 1929 as Gold Diggers of Broadway, which is now partially lost, and also in 1933 as Gold Diggers of 1933, with musical numbers created by Busby Berkeley.
 Three other sequels followed: Gold Diggers of 1935 (1935), Gold Diggers of 1937 (1936), and Gold Diggers in Paris (1938).

 Plot

-Wally Saunders (Johnny Harron) wants to marry chorus girl Violet Dayne (Anne Cornwall), but his uncle, Stephen Lee (Wyndham Standing) thinks that all chorines are gold diggers and refuses to give his approval.
-Violet's friend Jerry La Mar (Hope Hampton) is not a gold digger, but she agrees to go after Lee so aggressively that Violet will look tame by comparison.
+Wally Saunders wants to marry chorus girl Violet Dayne, but his uncle, Stephen Lee thinks that all chorines are gold diggers and refuses to give his approval.
+Violet's friend Jerry La Mar is not a gold digger, but she agrees to go after Lee so aggressively that Violet will look tame by comparison.
 Soon Lee and Jerry fall in love and get married, even after he learns the truth about her, and he gives permission for Wally and Violet to get hitched, too.